 Step 13: Professional Repair

-If all the previous steps fail to revive your phone, it’s time to seek professional help.
+If all the previous steps fail to revive your phone, it’s time to seek professional water damage repair services.
 Contact your phone’s manufacturer or the best iPhone repair shop in the city.
-As they have the expertise and equipment to diagnose and fix water damaged phone issues.
+They have the expertise and equipment to diagnose and fix issues and also provide you with tips to protect your phone from water damage.